-NOTE 5.
+NOTE 6.
 CONTRACT FOR PROVIDING EMERGENCY SERVICES

 The District entered into an agreement with the Beasley Volunteer Fire Department ("Department") for fire protection, fire suppression and rescue services to persons and commercial interests within boundaries of a portion of the District.
 The term of the current contract is for a period beginning January 1, 2017 and ending December 31, 2018.
-On December 19, 2018, the District approved a two-year contract beginning January 1, 2019 and ending December 31, 2020.
+On December 19, 2018, the District approved a two-year contract beginning January 1, 2020.
+Effective January 1, 2021, the District approved a two-year contract beginning January 1, 2021 and ending December 31, 2022.
 This contract may be terminated by either party upon 90 days written notice.